-Sr. No Action taken by Details of Violation Details of action taken E.g. fines, warning letter, debarment, etc Observations/ remarks of the Practicing Company Secretary, if any.
-NIL d) This listed entity has taken the following actions to comply with the observations made in previous reports:
+Sr. No Action taken by Details of Violation Details of action taken E.g. fines, warning letter, debarment, Observations/ remarks of the Practicing Company Secretary, if

+etc any.

+NIL

+to comply with the observations made in previous reports:

 Sr. Observations Actions Comments of

 No made in the taken by the Practicing

 secretarial the listed Company

 compliance entity, if Secretary on the

 report any actions taken by

 the listed entity

 Not Applicable